|

 so that interpretation is de-emphasized.
 The relative minor

-is B, or B D E F# A B -- but AGAIN the complete scale from
+is B, or B D E F# A B—but AGAIN the complete scale

 NSR: In terms of traditional